watthem/portfolio/gridsome-watthem/markdown/demos/Google Inbox Sun and Clouds/Google Inbox Sun and Clouds.md

 ---
 title: Google Inbox Sun and Clouds
 Status: Completed
-Stub: An animated version of the image used in Google's Inbox empty inbox layout.
+Stub: An animated version of the image used in Google's Inbox zero inbox layout.
 Built_With: CSS, HTML
 Technology Used: Responsive Web Design, CSS animations
 URL: https://codepen.io/watthem/pen/xREydy